flox/flox/cli/flox/doc/flox-delete.md

 Deletes all data pertaining to an environment.
-By default only the environment in the current directory is deleted, but environments on FloxHub or in other directories may be deleted via the `-r` and `-d` flags respectively.
+By default only the environment in the current directory is deleted, but environments in other directories may be deleted via the `-d` flag.

 By default you will be prompted for a confirmation before deleting the environment.